February 22, 2025

 Then we got into our districts.

+Then we would go up to the classroom to study.
 After about 2 hours of class, we would go down to the cafeteria for lunch.

-This is a pretty good representation of what we had for lunch.
-I’ve heard that they changed all the food in the MTC to make it more American with stuff like pizza and hamburgers but the fare back in 2018 was African to the max.
+I’ve heard that they changed all the food in the MTC to make it more American with stuff like pizza and hamburgers but the food back in 2018 was very African.
+Still you could gain a lot of weight cause the food is so good.

 They gave us Ghanaian fufu for one lunch.
 It was alright.